piluc/TWBC/README.md

 ## Analysing the ranking correlations

 The (weighted) Kendall tau correlation of two rankings can be computed by using the [Crawdad library](https://law.di.unimi.it).
-The top-k intersection index can be easily computed starting form the centrality values saved in the text files.
+The top-k intersection index can be easily computed, starting from the centrality values saved in the text files, by using the `intersection_top_k` function.